-- High Achievement: The desired outcome of the activity is highly rewarding.
+- High Achievement: Desired outcome of the activity is highly rewarding.

-- High Control: As an individual, you can effect change in the outcome.
+- High Control: Individual can change the outcome.

-- Sensory Connection: Where you have to connect deeply with your environment (or sensory experience) in order to succeed at the task.
+- Sensory Connection: You must connect deeply with your environment (or sensory experience) to succeed at the task.

 - Immediate Feedback: The environment or situation produces a real-time sense of achievement or progress towards goals.